reiver/go-fourcc/README.md

 | H264  | 0x34363248                     |
 | MJPG  | 0x47504A4D                     |

-The way you can understand how these _labels_ get urned in _unsigned integers_ is, if we consider the FOURCC “PAL8”, then:
+The way you can understand how these _labels_ get turned in _unsigned integers_ is, if we consider the FOURCC “PAL8”, then:
 ```
 ASCII ‘P’ = hexadecimal 0x50
 ASCII ‘A’ = hexadecimal 0x41